-This module will provide the student with the necessary knowledge and skills, in order to interact with the paediatric patient with regards to case taking, physical examination, prescription and general management of acute and chronic conditions in children
+This module will provide the student with the necessary knowledge and skills, in order to interact with the paediatric patient with regards to case taking, physical examination,

 Paediatric case taking and physical examination Fever in children - how to approach and treat.
 Development of the young child.
 Most common problems during development (e.g dentition, failure to thrive, feeding, gastrointestinal problems, growing pains, dermatitis, thrush, worms etc. Behavioural problems in childhood Psychology of the young the child.
 Serious pathology in the young child including Cerebral palsy, Congenital heart disease etc. Infectious diseases and the treatment there of.
 Vaccinations Allergies.
 Common and less well known constitutional remedies of childhood Other conditions done in Clinical homoeopathy IV revised.